 Any child who is absent from school for the morning or afternoon registration period must have their absence recorded as being authorised, unauthorised or as an approved educational activity (attendance out of school).
 Only the headteacher or a member of staff acting on their behalf can authorise absence.
-If there is no known reason for the absence at registration, then the absence will be recorded in the first instance as unauthorized and N coded.
+If there is no known reason for the absence at registration, then the absence will be recorded in the first instance as unauthorised and N coded.

-The coding for any absences will be in accordance with the guidance provided by the Department of Education.
+The coding for any absences will be in accordance with the guidance provided by the Department of Education, including "Working together to improve school attendance (2024)"